-While some people laud raw food diets as the healthiest way to eat veggies, not all vegetables are created equal.
+But while raw food diets have their benefits, not all vegetables are created equal.
 Some are better and / or healthier when they are cooked.

-This is because the bioavailability of various protective compounds in some vegetables is enhanced when cooked as opposed to eating them raw.
+This is because some vegetables have various protective compounds that are enhanced when cooked as opposed to eating them raw.
 This is especially true for carotenoids.

 This article explores everything you need to know about cooking mushrooms versus eating them raw.